110 & 126 Film Scanning Service

 Kodak Instamatic Scanning Service

 Instamatic Film.
 It’s got a nice sound to it right?
 Well in it’s day it was an extremely popular format.
+Do you remember those 126 film cartridges and 126 film cassettes?
 But before you employ the Supaphoto team for our 126 film scanning service (we welcome the opportunity), we invite you to first understand a little about the cameras and how they totally changed the way we took photos back in the day!
 110 film scanning was not even an option in those days.

 Most instamatic cameras were point and shoot types.
 Nothing fancy, I assure you.
 There were relatively few models that had fancy features such as light meters or automatic exposure.
 Such features would have helped greatly in improving the quality of any photos taken.